SPAROntologies/sparontologies.github.io/README.md

 This file will be used as the body of the related page for the new ontology in the SPAR website.

-In addition, in order to be actually included in the list of the ontologies available at http://www.sparontologies.net/ontologies, it is mandatory to add a particular issue at the [sparontologies.github.io repository](https://github.com/sparontologies/sparontologies.github.io/issues), specifying "DESC" plus the name of the ontology as title of the issue, assigning the label *new description*, and specify a one-sentence description of it in the content of the issue. [** Silvio: What do the previous six words 'in the content of the issue' mean?
-Please rephrase. **]  This one sentence description will be added in the last list of the http://www.sparontologies.net/ontologies page.
+In addition, in order to be actually included in the list of the ontologies available at http://www.sparontologies.net/ontologies, it is mandatory to add a particular issue at the [sparontologies.github.io repository](https://github.com/sparontologies/sparontologies.github.io/issues), specifying "DESC" plus the name of the ontology as title of the issue, assigning the label *new description*, and specify a one-sentence description as content of the message.
+This one sentence description will be added in the last list of the http://www.sparontologies.net/ontologies page.

 ### Add new examples